Physical access in the Library

 - Users with mobility difficulties may find access to off campus facilities particularly useful.
 You can access electronic resources and renew your books from home.

 - A back support and foot rest are available for loan from the SEZ.

 Facilities and services for users with visual impairments, dyslexia or difficulties with reading or spelling

 - Printing and photocopying: Students with dyslexia or a visual impairment may be entitled to reduced cost printing.
 Contact the Adviser for Students with Disabilities for more information.

-- Students with a severe visual impairment or dyslexia may be able to have items photocopied out with regular copyright legislation, under the terms of the Copyright (Visually Impaired Persons) Act 2002.
-Further guidance is available on the pages Working with Information legally.
+- Students with a severe visual impairment or dyslexia may be able to have items photocopied outwith regular copyright legislation, under the terms of the Copyright (Visually Impaired Persons) Act 2002.
+Further guidance is available on our copyright pages.